 Isle of Wight Local Offer for care leavers

-As your corporate parent, the Isle of Wight Council continues to be responsible for you after you have turned 18.
+As your corporate parent, we continue to be responsible for you after you have turned 18.
 We must make sure that you are safe, healthy and are achieving your goals.
 As any good parent, we want to make sure you have the best possible support to help you thrive as you grow older.